 - Where is the problem?
 Include the web address (also called URL), or a description of the page.

 - What is the problem?
-Provide details about what you were trying to do, and why it was difficult or impossible to do it.
+Give details about what you were trying to do, and why it was difficult or impossible to do it.

-- Share accessibility guidance: It’s helpful to assume that the organisation is unaware of accessibility and to signpost off to useful information where they can find out more.
-In a nutshell though,
+It’s helpful to assume that the organisation is unaware of accessibility and to signpost off to useful information where they can find out more.

-- organisations have a legal duty under the UK Equality Act to deliver digital services that are accessible – ensuring they are easy for everyone to see, hear, understand and use.
+Organisations have a legal duty under the UK Equality Act to deliver digital services that are accessible.
+And ensuring they are easy for everyone to see, hear, understand and use.
 They can achieve this by developing their sites to be compliant with the Web Content Accessibility Guidelines (WCAG).

 Step 2: Escalate to the organisation